jtlapp/kysely-code-sync/README.md

 In a comment at the start of the file, include the words `SYNC WITH <URL>`, where `<URL>` is the GitHub URL for the file that contains the code you copied from.
 This can be either a "blob" URL or a "raw" URL. `SYNC WITH` must be uppercase.

 Before each block of code that you which to keep synchronized with Kysely, add a comment including the exact phrase `BEGIN SYNCED CODE`, including letter case.
 After each of these blocks of code, include a comment with the exact phrase `END SYNCED CODE`.
-For example:
+The comment style you use doesn't matter.
+Here is an example:

 <!-- prettier-ignore -->
 ```ts